 - As seedlings develop, you must thin the plants to about 6-8 inches apart.
 Transplant excess seedlings.

 Violas are often the first seedlings for sale in nurseries in spring in colder climates and at the end of the summer in warm areas.

 - Look for healthy plants with lots of buds.
 Don’t be overly tempted by plants already in flower.
-They won’t transplant as easily and you’ll have a longer season of bloom if the plants are only in bud when purchased.
+They won’t transplant as easily, and you’ll have a longer season of bloom if the plants are only in the bud when purchased.